Short Chain Fatty Acids (SCFA’s) are byproducts of healthy gut microbes after interacting with dietary fiber.

 Health in the gut is self-perpetuating once the ball is moving in the right direction.

 By promoting healthy bacteria in the gut and reducing gastrointestinal inflammation, you’re promoting healthy SCFA production too in a self-perpetuating cycle.
-SCFAs help maintain mucosal health and an anti-inflammatory environment that good bacteria depend on in order to thrive.
+SCFAs help to maintain mucosal health and an anti-inflammatory environment that good bacteria depend on in order to thrive.

 Eating a diet that is increasingly diverse in plant fibers and countless plant chemicals is the key to maintaining this beautiful system long-term.